Systematic risk management

 Haniel’s risk management system is based on an integration concept and accordingly comprises multiple components.
 The Holding Company stipulates the scope of activities for the key components and sets minimum central requirements which must be implemented at the discretion of each of the divisions, as suiting the individual business models.

-As part of their interim reporting of revenue and results, the divisions submit not only key financial figures but also company-specific non-financial figures and issues to the Holding Company so that undesirable developments can be detected in good time.
+As part of their reporting of revenue and results during the period, the divisions submit not only key financial figures but also company-specific non-financial figures and issues to the Holding Company so that undesirable developments can be detected in good time.
 This reporting is supplemented by risks that exceed defined thresholds.

 An additional element of risk management is the ongoing collection and analysis of information on markets, trends and competitors.